Paulius0112/aws-solution-architect-associate/storage.md

 - Create disaster recovery backup policies that back up data to isolated accounts.

 ## FSx (File Server)
 - Provides fully managed
+- *Supports Distributed File System Replication DFSR*
 - **For windows**: provides a fully managed native Microsoft Windows file system so you can easily move your Windows-based applications that require file storage to AWS.
 It is built on Windows server
-    1. It is a managed Windows Server that runs Windows Server Message Block (SMB)-baed file services
+    1. It is a managed Windows Server that runs Windows Server Message Block (SMB)-based file services
     2. Designed for windows
     3. Integrates **Microsoft Active Directory** and can me mounted on your on-premise infrastructure
 - **FSx for Lustre** - fully managed file system that is optimized for compute-intensive workloads, such as high-performance computing, ML, media data processing workflows and electronic design automatino (EDA
     1. You can launch and run a Lustre file system that can process massive data sets at up to hundreds of gigabytes per second of throughput, millions of IOPS and sub-milisecond latencies
-    2. When linked to an S3 bucket, objects in **FSx** are presented as files
+    2. **When linked to an S3 bucket, objects in **FSx** are presented as files **

 **When to use EFS, FSx for windows or FSx for Lustre**
 - EFS - when you need distributed, highly resilient storage for Linux instances and linux-based applications